riscv-non-isa/tg-nexus-trace/refcode/c/examples/t1/README.md

 * Get xrle.c and xrle.h from here: https://github.com/algorithm314/xrle
 * Make sure you have RISC-V GNU tools in path
-* Run 'make test.elf' to compile and link 'test.elf'
+* Run 'make ELF' to compile and link 'test.elf'
 * Run 'make OBJD' to run objdump -d utility